 XYLEM/YSI ProDSS Handheld Unit Water Quality Monitoring System

-The in-Situ SmarTROLL Multiparameter (MP) handheld unit water quality monitoring system is an electronic data collection system used in the LACA program to measure air temperature, water temperature, pH, dissolved oxygen (DO), and specific conductance.
+The ProDSS instrument is designed for use in applications such as surface water, groundwater, coastal/estuarine, aquaculture, and wastewater, the rugged and reliable ProDSS allows for the measurement of water quality parameters with digital sensors.
+The ProDSS water quality meter uses smart sensor technology that allows sensors to be automatically recognized by the handheld while retaining calibration data.
+We measure air temperature, water temperature, pH, dissolved oxygen (DO), and specific conductance.
 We take readings of these parameters at four depths (0.3, 1, 2, and 3 meters).
 Air and water temperatures are measured and recorded to have a record of the conditions under which the other data are obtained.

 Tuner Designs CyanoFluor(TM) Instrument